dermotduffy/frigate-hass-card/README.md

 #### Camera Trigger Configuration

 The `triggers` block configures what triggers a camera.
-Triggering can be used to either reset to the default view / update the card, or active the camera in [scan mode](#scan-mode).
+Triggering can be used to activate an action (e.g. view a camera in live, reset the card to the default view).
+See [`view.triggers`](#view.triggers) to control what happens when a camera is triggered.

 ```yaml
 cameras: